Kalyan559/car-rental-management-system/README.md

 # car-rental-management-system
-A web app which helps customers to rent cars online from agencies.
+A website made with mysql and php to help customers rent cars online easily.